menu

 Dunning is a tiny village located in the state of Nebraska.
-With a population of 83 people and just one neighborhood, Dunning is the 212th largest community in Nebraska.
-Dunning has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 81 people and just one neighborhood, Dunning is the 212th largest community in Nebraska.
+Dunning has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Dunning, you'll notice that it is more blue-collar than most other communities in America.
-55.88% of Dunning’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Dunning is generally considered to be a blue-collar town.
+55.88% of the Dunning workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dunning is a village of sales and office workers, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in Dunning who work in office and administrative support (17.65%), farm management occupations (17.65%), and sales jobs (8.82%).

 Dunning’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small village, Dunning does not have a public transit system used by locals to get to and from work.
+Dunning is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Dunning are slightly less educated than the national average of 21.84% for the average city or town: 16.07% of adults in Dunning have a bachelor's degree or advanced degree